bleachchyxo/VirtualMachine/DebianGuide.md

-# Virtual Machine Guide Setup
+# Virtual Machine Debian Guide Setup

 ## Check for virtualization support on your machine